tultul4d/alternative-product-website/README.md

 Delete Button: Allow users to delete their recommendations with confirmation.
 Recommendations For Me
 Content: Display all recommendations made by others for the user's queries in a table format.
+# Search functionality :
+on this all query pages
+# Change Layout:
+on this all query page and my query page
+# Dark / Light Theme:
+ in this navber